CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseVersionResources.md

 ```

 ### -ResourceType
-A string resource type for each use case
+A string resource type for each use case.

 ```yaml
 Type: string